|Fact Sheet Resources> Life with a single kidney * How to look after your kidneys

 Stay fit.
 The key is to start slowly and gradually increase time and intensity of activities.
 Physical activity leads to increased strength, stamina and energy.
 You can break down any activity into 3 x 10 minute bursts, which can be increased as fitness improves.

 STOP exercising without delay, tell your health care team, or go to hospital if you: - have chest pain or pressure

 - have an irregular or fast heart beat that persists when the activity is completed

 Be or remain a non-smoker

 It is well known smoking harms your health and greatly increases your risk of developing many chronic conditions.
 Smoking causes narrowing of the arteries, including small vessels that are in the filter in sections of your kidney, and reduces the ability of the kidneys to work properly.
 Smoking has been linked to cancer of the kidneys, the bladder and ureter (the small tubes that run from your kidneys to the bladder).
 The message is clear: don't smoke.
 If you do smoke, giving up is one of the best things you can do to keep your kidneys healthier.
-Order a free QUIT pack - call the QUIT Hotline 137 848
+Order free QUIT pack - call QUIT Hotline 137 848

 Don't drink too much alcohol

 Be smart about your alcohol intake.
 While some studies show alcohol causes no harm to the kidneys, it may be dangerous if you already have kidney problems.
 Alcohol makes your kidney produce more urine than normal, and excessive drinking can have a negative impact on other parts of the body that may contribute to kidney damage, such as the liver.
 To avoid dehydration caused by more frequent urination, ensure you alternate between alcoholic and non-alcoholic drinks.
 A glass of water is of course the ideal choice here.